 On November 22, 2022, the Subsidiaries entered into the IPSA with Alterna.
-On November 28, 2022, the Subsidiaries and Alterna entered into a rider to the IPSA, to modify the IPSA to, among other things, provide a credit facility for up to 75% of net orderly liquidation value of inventory, not to exceed 100% of the eligible accounts receivable balance.
-The IPSA, which provides for a one-year Line of Credit with a maximum capacity of up to \$15 million renews, unless canceled by either party, as provided in the agreement.
-The Line of Credit bears an interest rate of Prime plus 1.85%.
-The effective borrowing rate under the IPSA was 10.35% as of December 31, 2023.
-Interest and related servicing fees for years ended December 31, 2023 and 2022, were approximately \$648 and \$100, respectively.
-Under the arrangement, the Company may transfer eligible short-term trade receivables to the conduit, with full recourse, on a daily basis in exchange for cash.
-Generally, at the transfer date, the Company may receive cash equal to approximately 85% of the value of the transferred receivables.
-The Company accounts for the transfers of receivables as a secured borrowing due to the Company's continuing involvement with the accounts receivable.
-On November 22, 2023 the IPSA was renewed for one year.
+On November 28, 2022, the Subsidiaries and Alterna entered into a rider to the IPSA, to modify the IPSA to, among other things, provided a credit facility for up to 75% of net orderly liquidation value of inventory, not to exceed 100% of the eligible accounts receivable balance.
+The IPSA, which provided for a one-year Line of Credit with a maximum capacity of up to \$15,000 was renewed in November 2023 and paid in full on September 30, 2024.
+The Line of Credit bore an interest rate of Prime plus 1.85%.
+Interest and related servicing fees for years ended December 31, 2024 and 2023, were approximately \$356 and \$648, respectively.
+Under the arrangement, the Company could transfer eligible short-term trade receivables to the conduit, with full recourse, on a daily basis in exchange for cash.
+Generally, at the transfer date, the Company could receive cash equal to approximately 85% of the value of the transferred receivables.
+The Company accounted for the transfers of receivables as a secured borrowing due to the Company's continuing involvement with the accounts receivable.
+During 2024 and 2023, the Company transferred receivables having an aggregate face value of \$49,700 and \$67,400, respectively, to the conduit and received proceeds of \$46,400 and \$74,600. respectively, which also includes draws on available inventory funding.
+There were no losses incurred on these transfers during 2024 and 2023, respectively.
+The Company terminated the IPSA in October 2024 upon entering into the credit facility with Fifth Third Bank.